dsilambarasan/FDA/README.md

-# Prototype URL
-Access our application from this URL: http://ec2-52-0-103-219.compute-1.amazonaws.com/

 # DrugReport
 DrugReport allows a user to quickly search for any drug related adverse events using faceted search criteria.
 DrugReport is powered by openFDA (https://open.fda.gov) dataset and Application Programming Interface (API).
 The search result is displayed in a responsive layout so users can access DrugReport using mobile devices as well.